kobiop/wedding_gallery/README.md

 ## Introduction
 The Wedding Memories Web Application is a responsive platform designed to manage, share, and cherish your wedding memories.
 The app provides a seamless user experience for uploading, viewing, and managing photos in a beautiful gallery interface.
 Built with modern web technologies, it ensures a fast and efficient experience on any device.

+Watch a demo of the Wedding Memories Web Application: YouTube Video.

 ## Features
 - **Image Upload**: Effortlessly upload your wedding photos to the gallery.
 - **Photo Gallery**: View photos in a responsive and visually appealing grid.